Prerequisite/Corequisite Key

 3 credit hours

-The course reviews the historical and philosophical background of the U.S. criminal justice system and its three major components: police, courts and corrections.
-Attention is focused on topics such as the Constitution's impact on modern criminal justice and a comparative analysis of criminal justice systems in selected foreign nations.
+This course reviews the historical and philosophical background of the U.S. criminal justice system and its three major components: police, courts and corrections.
+Units focus on topics such as measuring crime, juvenile justice, and contemporary issues.
 The course also critically evaluates local, state and federal law enforcement agencies and surveys theories of criminal behavior.

 CJ 201